mmlacak/crochess/README.md

 ## Getting Started

-If you just wanted to read the book, grab [crochess.pdf](crochess.pdf) file available in project root.
+If you just want to read the book, grab [crochess.pdf](crochess.pdf) file available in the project root.
 Alternatively, if you want updated version with the latest changes, fixes, you can download it from:
 [http://croatian-chess.blogspot.com/p/preview.html](http://croatian-chess.blogspot.com/p/preview.html).

 This version is compiled with normal sized images, so it takes almost 20 MB.
-Updated versions will be compiled with draft image quality, resulting in images and PDF file about half the size, at 8 MB.
-Other than lower resolution images, there is no difference between book posted here and updated version available through blog.
+Updated versions will be compiled with draft image quality, resulting in images and PDF file about half the size, at 8+ MB.
+Other than lower resolution images, only minor updates, fixes will be a difference between book posted here and updated version available through blog.

+If you still want to compile PDF yourself, you'll need these:

 ### Prerequisites